 Studies show that children are not only more engaged, but can also gain more from smart screen time, or screen time that is carefully-curated, age appropriate, and beneficial to engage in.
+Specifically, children should be engaged with in digital play the same way they would be engaged with in non-digital play.
 As was discussed above, video instruction can teach a breadth of skills either as an intervention on its own (MacDonald, Clark, Garrigan, & Vangala, 2005; Nikopoulos & Keenan, 2004b, 2007) or paired with prompting or reinforcement (Keen, Brannigan, & Cuskelly, 2007; Murzynski & Bourret, 2007; Reeve, Reeve, Townsend, & Poulson, 2007; Mehta, 2005).
 The benefit is not in the sheer presence of the screen, of course, but rather in how it is used.
 There is a real difference between using evidence-based video practices such as video modeling, and letting children watch any form of recorded video content, and that difference is smart screen time.
 It is at this point abundantly clear that children require active engagement in order to benefit from any activity, and that digital interventions can lend themselves especially well to that joy, activation, and interest, even more so than in traditional physical interventions, However, that intervention must be intentionally designed, such as with smart screen time.
 This observation was confirmed by Hoque (2009), who details how smart screen time can engender a heightened state of attention and absorption, which when combined with the sensory and perceptual needs of a particular client, can result in an excellent, active, and productive use of technology.